 If we follow Jesus’s example and seek unity for future believers with the church and him, and we follow scripture, then complete elimination of prohibitions against women and girls in the church is necessary.

-A growing number of Churches of Christ, after studying scripture, are realizing such a prohibition is a tradition of man and not scriptural.
+A growing number of congregations, after studying scripture, are realizing such a prohibition is a tradition of man and not scriptural.
 Calls of “unity” focused on current congregants is one of the ways a tradition of man is maintained.

 Continuing to maintain any such prohibition one more day opposes that for which Jesus prays.